BoukeHaarsma23/WattmanGTK/README.md

  * Python3-gi
  * A Radeon card which uses the AMDGPU kernel driver
  * The overdrive kernel parameter must be set.
-## Usage
+## Usage/ installation
 The tool can be launched from the command line.
 Clone the repository and open a terminal in this folder.
-First make the wattman.py file executable by
+Then the tool can be run by running
 ```
-chmod +x wattman.py
+    python3 run.py
 ```
-Then the GUI can be opened by running
+in the terminal.
+Alternatively, for installation (including all dependencies) run
 ```
-./wattman.py
+    sudo python3 setup.py install
 ```
-in the terminal.
+Then the ``` wattmanGTK ``` command is available is every terminal.
 When you want to apply the settings given in the GUI click apply, and instructions will be given on how to apply the overclock.
 This is at your own risk!
 ## Contributing & Donations
 Contributions can be made in terms of:
  * Hardware debugging, please let me know if your configuration runs or not (mine is run with 4.19 and an RX480)